aleksyprok/nuclear_fusion_2024_code/README.md

   - `profile_SPR-045-16_Te.dat` - Similar to `profile_SPR-045-16_ne.dat` but for the electron temperatures.
   - `profile_SPR-045-16_Ti.dat` - Similar to `profile_SPR-045-16_ne.dat` but for the ion temperatures.
   - `profiles_SPR-045-16.CDF` - Outputted data from a JETTO run in CDF format, specifically SPR-045-16 see (https://simdb.step.ukaea.uk/alias/smars/jetto/step/88888/dec1023/seq-1). `python_scripts/prepare_profiles.py` reads this file in to produce the `profile_SPR-045-16_ne.dat` and `profile_SPR-045-16_Te.dat` files.
   - `SPP-001_wall.dat` - Contains a 2D trace of the inner wall of the tokamak in the poloidal plane.
-We use the to make plots later.
+We use this to make plots later.
   - `SPP-001-1.cdb.locust` - The full tetrahedral volumetric wall mesh used by LOCUST.
   - `SPR-045-16_markers_1000000.dat` - The initial position and velocity of the alpha particle markers.
 This file is produced by running `python_scripts/prepare_profiles.py` on the `profiles_SPR-045-16.CDF` file.
   - `SPR-045-16.eqdsk` - The magnetic field which we took from the JETTO run above.